🚀 New: AI-powered test automation comming soon!

 3. Click "Start" to begin the test execution.

-4. Watch as TestStudio automatically executes your test steps.
+4. Watch as AxioMyth automatically executes your test steps.

-5. Once the test is complete, you'll see the results in the TestStudio UI.
+5. Once the test is complete, you'll see the results in the AxioMyth UI.

 Note: If your test fails, check the error message and review your selectors to ensure they're correct.